RenSormani/hostile-aliens/README.md

 •	GitHub

 # The Functionality
-When it came to creating this updated version of the game Hostile Aliens, I took a step-by-step process as outlined below:
+When it came to creating this updated version of the game Hostile Aliens, I wanted to give it a more of a Space Invaders feel to it.
+The main difference came about from eliminating the random nature of the hits and adding the "bullets".
+I took a step-by-step process as outlined below:

 1. Instead of using CSS Grid I used Canvas to set up the gameboard.
 2. As in my original version I created a Class of EnemyShip, and then an enemy array to form multiple alien ships and then display them on screen.
 Each possessed their own specific key/values.
 I designed the enemy ships to possess a "glowing" forcefield that disappeared when they had 10 health points remaining.
 3. Likewise I created a class of Player, which rendered Earth's defender, and all its key/values.
 Keypresses were created to control and limit the player's movements/actions with the directional keys.